-Can stagers stage homes and remove furniture from a listing during Phase 2 and Phase 3?
+Can stagers stage homes and remove furniture from a listing?

-Yes.
+(Revised January 8, 2021) Yes.
 Staging a home and removing staging items is permitted.
-Like all other in-person activities, staging activities must be by appointment, no more than five people, in addition to the broker, are at the property at any one time, and those people must adhere to strict social distancing guidelines.
+Like all other in-person activities, staging activities must be by appointment, no more than five (5) people, in addition to the broker, are at the property at any one time, and those people must adhere to strict social distancing guidelines.
 Real estate brokers, their clients, and stagers must wear cloth face coverings.
 Brokers may not provide services to any client who does not wear a face covering.
 Sellers should vacate the property prior to any staging activities.